tragedy-labs/sprite/README.md

 ![Test workflow badge](https://github.com/tragedy-labs/sprite/actions/workflows/commit.yml/badge.svg?event=push)

 Sprite is a TypeScript driver for ArcadeDB.
+This branch is currently non-operational while preparing for a 1.0 release.
+Please use the `main` branch.

 [Read the documentation](https://sprite.tragedy.dev), or see the examples below.